Farm To Table Talk-logo

 10/30/2024

-Climate change has become a partisan issue but really has not gotten as much attention as it needs in the current election.
-It's time for us and those we vote for to take an informed stand for our climate.
+Climate change has become a partisan issue but really has not gotten as much attention as it needs.
 Rob Jackson is the Chair of the Global Carbon Project, a Senior Fellow at Stanford’s Woods Institute for the Environment and Precourt Institute for Energy, and a professor of earth science at Stanford University.
 His book "The Clear Blue Sky" shows a bipartsan path hat can make needed change in decades rather than centuries. www.tintotheclearbluesky.com

 Duration:00:41:59